youixentoo/XRayClassifier/README.md

 # XrayClassifier

-To classify xrays into 4 classes, sort of
+Uses Pytorch to classify X-Ray images into 4 classes:
+- Cardiomegaly
+- Effusion
+- Mass
+- No Finding